RoonLabs/roon-extension-meridian/README.md

 	DSP3200: 1.2.0 or higher
 	DSP3300: 1.2.0 or higher

-I can also personally confirm this also works for DSP7200 1.0.0.
+I can also personally confirm this also works for DSP7200 1.0.0 and the DSP7200SE upgrade-kit.

 ---------------------